-The Company may deposit cash and investments with various counterparties, or in trust accounts for the benefit of those counterparties, in respect of contracts with cedants that require the Company to partially or fully collateralize estimates of its obligations.
-Assets are released to the Company upon the payment of the obligations.
+RenaissanceRe may deposit cash and investments with various counterparties, or in trust accounts for the benefit of those counterparties, in respect of contracts with cedants that require RenaissanceRe to partially or fully collateralize estimates of its obligations.
+Assets are released to RenaissanceRe upon the payment of the obligations.